 In consecutive interpreting the interpreter listens to a speech or part of a speech while taking notes.
 When the speaker has finished, the interpreter stands up and delivers the speech in the target language.
 The speech may last up to ten minutes today, although in the past thirty minutes was not unusual.
 Consecutive interpretation is not a summary; it is a complete rendition of the original speech in another language.
 Obviously this method is time-consuming as the time element is almost doubled.
+However it is the only solution in the event of low budget events.
 Today consecutive interpreting is most commonly used at bilateral meetings and negotiations where small groups of people participate.
 No technical equipment (interpreter booths, consoles, headphones, etc.) is required.

 Whispered interpreting is used when only one or two participants do not understand the source language.
 The interpreter listens to the speaker and simultaneously renders the interpretation to the listener or the listeners.
 No technical equipment is required for whispered interpreting.
 This technique is only used only in special cases and for a limited period of time.
 Acoustics can be a problem for both interpreter and listener.